tendermint/tendermint/docs/tendermint-core/configuration.md

 # size of the cache (used to filter transactions we saw earlier)
 cache_size = 10000

+# maximum size of all txs in the mempool in bytes
+max_bytes = 1000000000

 ##### consensus configuration options #####
 [consensus]